bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

       msg: "Values: {{ item }}"
     loop: "{{ my_ship.equipment.sidekicks }}"

 Loop action can accept advanced filters or patterns.
-Have a look in the official documentation.
+Refer to the Ansible documentation.

 with_items works the same way: